Topic Number 509 - Business Use of Home

 Regular Method - You compute the business use of home deduction by dividing expenses of operating the home between personal and business use.
 You may deduct direct business expenses in full, and may allocate the indirect total expenses of the home to the percentage of the home floor space used for business.
 A qualified daycare provider who doesn't use his or her home exclusively for business purposes, however, must figure the percentage based on the amount of time the applicable portion of the home is used for business.
 Self-employed taxpayers filing Form 1040, Schedule C.pdf, Profit or Loss From Business (Sole Proprietorship) first compute this deduction on Form 8829.pdf, Expenses for Business Use of Your Home.

 Simplified Option - While taxpayers can still figure the deduction using the regular method, many taxpayers may find the optional safe harbor method less burdensome.
 Revenue Procedure 2013-13 allows qualifying taxpayers to use a prescribed rate of $5 per square foot of the portion of the home used for business (up to a maximum of 300 square feet) to compute the business use of home deduction.
 Under this safe harbor method, depreciation is treated as zero and the taxpayer claims the deduction directly on Form 1040, Schedule C. Instead of using Form 8829, the taxpayer indicates the taxpayer's election to use the safe harbor option by making two entries directly on the Schedule C for the square footage of the home and the square footage of the office.
-Deductions attributable to the home that are otherwise allowable without regard to business use (such as qualified residence interest, property taxes, and casualty losses) are allowed in full on Form 1040, Schedule A.pdf, Itemized Deductions.
+Deductions attributable to the home that are otherwise allowable without regard to business use (such as qualified residence interest, property taxes, and casualty losses from Federally declared disasters) are allowed in full on Form 1040, Schedule A.pdf, Itemized Deductions.
 For more information, see Home Office Deduction, Simplified Option for Home Office Deduction, and FAQs – Simplified Method for Home Office Deduction.

 Regardless of the method used to compute the deduction, you may not deduct business expenses in excess of the gross income limitation.
 Under the regular method for computing the deduction, you may be able to carry forward some of these business expenses to the next year, subject to the gross income limitation for that year.
 There's no carryover provision under the safe harbor method, but you may elect into and out of the safe harbor method in any given year.